Generate Blog Headline Variants With AI

 Common mistakes

-- Optimizing only for keyword density: Google’s algorithm now rewards clarity and reader intent match over raw keyword cramming; a stuffed headline reads spammy and gets passed over.
+• Optimizing only for keyword density: Google rewards clarity and reader-intent match over raw keyword cramming, and its own title-link guidance warns that it will rewrite or ignore a title it judges keyword-stuffed or low-quality; a stuffed headline reads spammy and gets passed over.

 FAQ

-- Should I run an A/B test on headlines?: Only if you have meaningful traffic (1,000+ visits per variant) and the cost of the test (lower-CTR variant for a week) is worth the learning.
-Below that, you are reading noise.
-For most indie blogs, picking the best of 5 variants by SERP sanity check beats running underpowered A/B tests.
+• Should I run an A/B test on headlines?: Only if you have meaningful traffic.
+To detect a 10-20% CTR lift at 95% confidence on a typical blog, you need on the order of 1,000+ sessions per variant, and the test ties up a lower-CTR variant for one to two weeks.
+Below that volume you are reading noise.
+For most indie blogs, picking the best of 5 variants by a live SERP sanity check beats running underpowered A/B tests.
+Google does not offer a built-in title-tag split test, so headline A/B work usually means a tool like Google Optimize’s successors or a self-rolled meta-title rotation.